Financing Your Education Abroad Experience

 There are education abroad grant and scholarship opportunities available at Babson.
 Grants will be offered to students participating in Babson approved programs to help with the cost of the program.
 Students must be current Babson Level Grant recipients or full-tuition scholarship recipients.
-Typically, the stipend amount is $1,000 for a semester program and $2,000 for a Babson Elective Abroad.
-Effective with the 2010-2011 academic year, the cumulative limit for stipends is $3,000.
-Therefore, a student can receive a stipend for a Babson sponsored semester program and for an Elective Abroad if they meet the criteria above.
+The Education Abroad Grant amount is $1,000 for a semester program and $2,000 for a Babson Elective Abroad with a $3,000 limit per student.
+Therefore, a student can receive a grant for a Babson sponsored semester program and for an Elective Abroad if they meet the criteria above.

 In some instances, Babson education abroad programs also offer program-specific scholarships or grants which are available only to students enrolled in that program.

 External Scholarships and Grants

 In addition to Babson-sponsored scholarships and grants, there are many regional and national scholarships offered by external organizations that you may apply for in order to fund your education abroad program.
 You may need to meet special requirements to qualify for these awards.

 For a list of suggested scholarships, grants and resources, please consult the Scholarship and Grant Information.

 Resources in your home town may prove to be a valuable component of your search.

 Make a list of potential organizations, clubs, and businesses you could contact such as:

 - Service Clubs - Consider Rotary, Lions, Kiwanis, etc.